Gravitational back-reaction is magical: Main results

-The main results of this work are grouped in two parts: (i) Quantum information-theoretic results that rigorously define non-local magic for both the magic measures defined above, namely the trace distance of non-local magic $M_{dist}^{(NL)}$ and the relative entropy of non-local magic $M_{R}^{(NL)}$ and relate them to spectral quantities.
-In particular, it will play an important role in the notion of {\em anti-flatness} $\mathcal F$\cite{flatness}, that is, a measure of how much the spectrum of a density operator is far from a flat distribution; and (ii) the application of these tools to AdS/CFT by first making precise the relation between entanglement, non-local magic and spectral flatness in a CFT.
-Then for holographic CFTs, we show that the holographic dual of gravitational back-reaction is indeed non-local magic.
+The main results of this work are grouped in two parts: 1) quantum information-theoretic results that rigorously define nonlocal magic for both the magic measures defined above, namely the trace distance of nonlocal magic $M_{dist}^{(NL)}$ and the relative entropy of nonlocal magic $M_{R}^{(NL)}$ and relate them to spectral quantities.
+In particular, it { is necessary and sufficient for} \textit{antiflatness} $\mathcal F$ \cite{flatness}, that is, a measure of how much the spectrum of a density operator is far from a flat distribution; and 2) the application of these tools to AdS/CFT by first making precise the relation between entanglement, nonlocal magic and spectral flatness in a CFT.
+Then for holographic CFTs, we show that { nonlocal magic is necessary for gravitational backreaction.} { Leveraging this connection, we provide both a quantitative estimate of the nonlocal magic resource needed to simulate conformal field theories and show that holographic quantities can be leveraged to determine quantum many-body nonlocal magic.}